lyarenei/plex-beetbrainz/README.md

 for that important metadata.

 Note: This app uses Plex's `media.scrobble` event for listen submission.
-This event is triggered when a 90% of an item is played, which does not match ListenBrainz's specification.
+This event is triggered when a 90% of an item is played (at least according to their documentation), which does not match ListenBrainz's specification.

 ## Why
-I wanted to track my music activity to ListenBrainz and as I use Plex for the playback, I was kind of stuck with no options.
-I dabbled into Jellyfin and actually adapted the last.fm plugin for ListenBrainz, but Jellyfin still does not offer the same UX as Plex does, so this was not the way for me.
+I wanted to track my music activity to ListenBrainz.
+As I use Plex for the playback, I was kind of stuck with no options.
+I dabbled into Jellyfin and actually adapted the Last.fm plugin for ListenBrainz, but Jellyfin still does not offer the same UX as Plex does (especially on mobile), so this was not the way for me.

 Then I found [eavesdrop.fm](https://github.com/simonxciv/eavesdrop.fm), but there was something missing.
 Eavesdrop doesn't submit the track metadata as Plex doesn't provide them, which means the submissions are not linked